Ontario’s Trent Severn Waterway From Trenton to Port Severn…

 View Trent Severn Sea-Doo Tour – Bobcaygeon to Orillia in a larger map

 Uncertain as to our timing for passing through the eight remaining locks into Lake Simcoe, and indeed, about conditions on Simcoe itself, we embarked at 8:15 AM on day four.
-Our destination: the Best Western Couchiching Inn at the Narrows before the Port of Orillia, 87 kiloemetres away.
+Our destination: the Best Western Couchiching Inn at the Narrows before the Port of Orillia, 87 kilometres away.
 En route, we explored Sturgeon, Cameron and Balsam Lakes, gassing up at Fenelon Falls Marina (kilometer 247), and by noon were well into the last 32-kilometre stretch before Lake Simcoe.
 Mitchell and Canal Lakes tended to be marshy.
 The Talbot River had its fair share of weeds too.
-And from the Bolsover lock, the canal runs straight as an arrow to Simcoe, but there was no light at the end of the tunnel for us.
+And from the Bolsover lock, the canal runs straight as an arrow to Simcoe, but there was no light at the end of the tunnel for we Sea Doo riders.

 We’d overheard oncoming boaters reporting waves on Simcoe.
 As we gazed toward that lake, neither of us could imagine what lay beyond the breakwaters.
 Turns out that Lake Simcoe was a furious cauldron of wind-whipped waves and huge swells.
 Riding like a bonsai buckaroo, I headed south to get gas at the Beaverton Yacht Club just in case.